Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Discrete-time QW and localization

-The spatial disorder in discrete-time QW (SQW) evolution is introduced by a position dependent coin operation $B(\theta_x)$, where $\theta_x$ is randomly picked for each position from the range $0 \leq \theta_x \leq \pi$.
-The state after time t with spatial disorder using single parameter position dependent coin operation $B(\theta_x)$ will be,
+{\textit{Spatial Disorder:}} The spatial disorder in QW (SQW) evolution is introduced by a position dependent coin operation $B(\theta_x)$ in the evolution dynamics, where parameter $\theta_x$ is randomly picked for each position from the range $0 \leq \theta_x \leq \pi$.
+The state after time $t$ with spatial disorder in single parameter evolution operation will be,